bazil777/Prototype-survival-game/README.md

 Gameplay

 Survive the hostile environment by using your character's abilities and attacking enemies.
-Collect gold as you progress, but be cautious of the Magic Ball gold draining and enemies attacks.
+Collect gold as you progress, but be cautious of the Magic Ball gold draining abilities and enemies attacks.

 Magic Ball